 Challeng e number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is below that of disadvantaged pupils nationally.
-J On entry to Reception class the majority of pupils both non disadvantaged and disadvantaged pupils arrive significantly below age-related expectations compared to national.
+3 On entry to Reception class the majority of pupils both non disadvantaged and disadvantaged pupils arrive significantly below age-related expectations compared to national.
 This gap is great initially but this reduces towards the end of KS2.
 4 Our assessments, observations and pupil voice indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in language acquisition, phonics, reading and writing across the school.
 5 Our assessments, parent and pupil voice, observations and discussions with pupils and families have identified social and emotional issues for many pupils, together with a lack of enrichment opportunities during school closure.
-These challenges particularly affect disadvantaged pupils, including their attainment and physical and mental well being.
-Out of 97 disadvantaged pupils there are currently 37 pupils requiring additional support with social and emotional needs.
-6 Attendance for all groups is below the national average.
+These challenges particularly affect disadvantaged pupils, including their attainment and physical and mental well being 6 Attendance for all groups is below the national average.
 Our assessments and observations indicate that absenteeism is negatively impacting on all pupils including disadvantaged pupils' progress.